Open Day Tōia Mai 2022

 Our annual Open Day hosts people from around the Waikato region and beyond across our City and Rotokauri campuses.

-This programme will provide students with a broad understanding of the core concepts and skills in information technology, including technical support, information systems, integration design, and software development.
+Students will gain a broad understanding of information technology's core concepts and skills, including technical support, information systems, integration design, and software development.

-Please note: Students in this programmes are encouraged to bring their own device (a laptop).
+Please note, students in this programme are encouraged to bring their own device (a laptop).
 Specifications can be found here.

 You can apply for this programme if you meet one of the below options.

 Based on your school achievement (secondary school study)

 Based on study completed after school (tertiary study)

 If you don’t meet any of the above options, and you think you have what it takes to complete this programme, you can apply for discretionary entrance.
 Your application may be accepted if you can demonstrate a good chance of success.
 Approval of discretionary entrance applications is decided by the relevant manager.
 If your application is approved, your acceptance into further programmes relies on you demonstrating success in this programme.